 The shoulder belt anchor height should be adjusted to the position best suited for you.

-To adjust the anchor height, pull the release knob and move the anchor to the desired position.
+To lower the anchor height, push the release button and slide the anchor down.
+To raise the anchor height, slide it up.
+Pull down on the anchor to make sure that it is locked in place.